We all know the classic way of packing clothes: folding then meticulously placing them in your luggage and hoping for the best.

 This strategy is ideal for: families or couples sharing a suitcase.
 By designating a specific color packing cell for each family member, it’s easier to share a suitcase and stay organized!
 No more problems finding which items belong to which family member (and messing up their stuff).
 Keep the family happy!

 There are many advantages to using travel packing cells for suitcase organization.
-While the folding or rolling method do work for some people, packing cells allow you to stay organized before (and after) your trip!
 Why is this travel organization system so good?
+Here are some reasons WHY:

-Here’s a guide of what to pack for a week long trip!
+Here’s a guide on what to pack for a week long trip!
+This packing guide is perfect for our Starter Set.
 We'll tell you what to pack inside each size packing cube:

 Packing cells can be found in local stores such as Ikea, Kmart and Target.
 But if you want to purchase high quality and affordable packing cells that will last you more than one trip, look no further.